maxnchief/atlas-headphones/README.md

 It uses a combination of HTML structure with CSS styling, and it is hosted on [github pages here](https://maxnchief.github.io/atlas-headphones/)

+The website is responsive to mobile but has issues in tablet mode

 The site is broken into 4 main segments:

 The Header-